QwikDev/qwik/packages/qwik/src/core/api.md

 export type OnRenderFn<PROPS> = (props: PROPS) => JSXNode<any> | null;

 // Warning: (ae-forgotten-export) The symbol "QContext" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "ContainerState" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "GetObjID" needs to be exported by the entry point index.d.ts
 //
 // @internal (undocumented)